 Obviously an issue from QGIS or Transifex but not from translators.

-#7 Updated by Jürgen Fischer over 1 year ago
+#7 Updated by Jürgen Fischer almost 2 years ago

 Harrissou Santanna wrote:

 Alessandro, sorry i didn't mean something was wrong in the dbmanager code but something might get wrong in the communication between QGIS and Transifex, regarding this string.